 The A9 is the fastest mirrorless camera in Sony’s E-Mount lineup.
 It is a no compromise 20 frames per second camera built for sports, action and fast-moving wildlife.
 My extended review of why I use this camera can found here: http://www.markgaler.com/sony-a9-review

 FE2470F28GM: The 24-70 f/2.8 zoom is a classic focal length and aperture for most working professional photographers.
 This lens was released with the 85 F1.4 GM lens and showed Sony were interested in creating lenses with the highest possible IQ (Image Quality).
 It is spectacularly sharp and have very fast AF.
 Sony make a Zeiss F4 24-70 zoom lens for those photographers who are wanting to travel light.
-For optimum performance, however, (corner to corner sharpness) the GM f/2.8 version is my lens of choice.
+For optimum performance, however, (corner to corner sharpness) the GM f/2.8 version is the lens of choice for many Pro photographers.
+I decided to make the switch to the FE 24-105 as it is a little lighter and I often finding myself working around the 100mm focal length for portraits.
+I do not miss the f/2.8 aperture as I am usually traveling with two or three wide aperture primes (FE 2.8/35, FE 1.8/55 and FE 1.8/85).

 FE70200F4G: This is one of may favourite Sony lenses.
 It delivers all of the performance that professional photographers expect from this classic telephoto zoom range.
 It’s f/4 aperture keeps the weight down so you can easily shoot with this lens all day without having to look for the support of a monopod.
 The lens comes with a collar that allows you to attach the camera/lens combo to a tripod or monopod at its centre of gravity.
 The lack of f/2.8 is not a concern for me, as images captured at f/4 or f/5.6 with this lens have plenty of background blur when zoomed in.
 It has a useful 72mm filter thread that is shared with the FE 1635 F4 (one set of filters covering both zooms).